 Pluralization

 To see pluralization in action, let’s add a new paragraph of text.
-To perform pluralization, you have to use the trans_choice
+Use the trans_choice

 function instead of __()